Hajji Ebrahim Shirazi: Grand vizierate under Agha Mohammad Khan

-Agha Mohammad appointed Ebrahim as his first and only vazir-e a'zam (grand vizier) and in imitation of the Safavid kings gave him the title of E'temad ol-Dowleh.
+Agha Mohammad appointed Ebrahim as his first and only vazir-e a'zam (grand vizier) and in imitation of the Safavid shahs gave him the title of E'temad ol-Dowleh.
 The same year, Agha Mohammad Khan invaded Azerbaijan to take control of the lands between the Aras and Kura rivers.
 On Ebrahim's advice, Agha Mohammad Khan divided his army into three when he reached Aras.
 The army under the command of Ebrahim and his brothers captured Yerevan.
 Agha Mohammad Khan and his army went to Karabakh and after a long siege came to an agreement in which he was not allowed to enter Shushi but Karabakh became subordinate. in August, Ebrahim joined Agha Mohammad Khan in the conquest of Georgia.

-In 1795, after the victory in Krtsanisi, Agha Mohammad Khan and his company, including Ebrahim, camped in Mugan plain, where in 1736, Nader Shah, in front of notables of Iran, proclaimed himself king.
-Ebrahim, who saw an uncrowned king as a motive for claimants, took the opportunity to offer Agha Mohammad Khan a coronation.
-Until that day, Agha Mohammad Khan had refused to accept the title of Shah, out of respect for Sultan Mohammad Mirza, a claimant member of the Safavid dynasty, who was present in Qajar Khan's camp, and because he had not yet united all of Iran.
+In 1795, after the victory in Krtsanisi, Agha Mohammad Khan and his company, including Ebrahim, camped in the Mughan plain, where in 1736, Nader Shah, in front of notables of Iran, proclaimed himself shah.
+Ebrahim, who saw an uncrowned shah as a motive for claimants, took the opportunity to offer Agha Mohammad Khan a coronation.
+Until that day, Agha Mohammad Khan had refused to accept the title of Shah, out of respect for Soltan Mohammad Mirza, a claimant member of the Safavid dynasty, who was present in the Qajar Khan's camp, and because he had not yet united all of Iran.
 Ebrahim, in a letter to Shrine of Sheikh Safi al-Din, ordered the sending of the sword of Ismail I to Mughan.
 Astrologers found Nowruz of 1796 auspicious for the ceremony.
 On the appointed day, Agha Mohammad Khan wore a silken robe and sat on a marble throne; he wore the diamond Daria-i-Noor, which he had taken from Lotf Ali Khan, and tied the sword of Ismail I around his waist.
-Ebrahim placed the pearl-adorned crown of Kiani on Agha Mohammad Khan's head and proclaimed him the Shah of Iran.
-Agha Mohammad Khan then marched to Mashhad to subdue Shahrokh Afshar while Ebrahim went to Tehran.
+Ebrahim placed the pearl-adorned Kiani Crown on Agha Mohammad Khan's head and proclaimed him the Shah of Iran.
+Agha Mohammad Khan then marched to Mashhad to subdue Shahrokh Shah while Ebrahim went to Tehran.